 While the tanks were clearing out the Japanese, the Japanese sent soldiers carrying cans of gasoline against the tanks.
 The soldiers would attempt to jump onto the tanks, pour gasoline into the vents on the back of the tanks, and set the tanks on fire.
 If the tankers could not machine-gun them before they reached the tanks, they would shoot them as they stood on the tanks.
 The tankers did not like to do this because of what it did to the crews inside the tanks.
 The bullets hitting the tank often popped the tank’s rivets which hit the crew members and wounding them.

 About 6:45 on the morning of April 9, 1942, the tankers received the order “crash.”
 They destroyed their tanks and waited for the Japanese to make contact with them.
-When they did, the Americans officially became Prisoners of War.
+When they did two days later, the Americans officially became Prisoners of War.
 They made their way, as a company, to Mariveles at the southern tip of Bataan.
 There, they started what they simply referred to as “the march.”

 The Japanese ordered the POWs to form detachments of 100 men.
 They were marched to the train station and put into small wooden boxcars that were used to haul sugarcane.
 The cars could hold forty men or eight horses and known as “Forty or Eights.”
 The Japanese packed 100 men into each car.
 Those who died remained standing until the living left the cars at Capas.
 As they left the cars, the dead fell to the floors of the boxcars.